Why An ADHD Roller Coaster?

 They say that life with their undiagnosed or “in-denial” ADHD partners is sometimes thrilling.
 But too many times it’s whiplash-inducing—from sudden, unexpected drops on the roller coaster of moods and impulses, distractions and forgotten promises.

-Yet, the adults with ADHD also talk about living on a roller coaster—or drifting through heavy fog, sometimes on a roller coaster—until they learned they had ADHD.
+Yet, too, the adults with ADHD talk about living on a roller coaster—or drifting through heavy fog, sometimes on a roller coaster—until they learned they had ADHD.

 One night, I was driving home from one of these meetings, still puzzling on how to open Chapter 1 of my first book, Is It You, Me, or Adult A.D.D.?

 Then it hit me.
 I write about what goes on in that meeting room, month after month.
 You can read Chapter 1 here.